 By this road, Lafayette set out to oppose the British troops under Cornwallis in April of 1781.
-Sheridan entered the outer defense of Richmond on the Brook Road during the War Between the States.
+Sheridan entered the outer defense of Richmond on the Brook Road during the Civil War.
 The derivation of Brook Road could be from the fact that a man named Thomas Williamson lived on a plantation on what is now Brook Road, named “The Brook”, or ” Brook Hill.”
 Vestrymen of Curles Church (Williamson’s father had served as a vestryman for over 20 years) wanted to build another church and Williamson offered some land on his farm on which to build the church.
 After much discussion the men of the vestry decided to build the church on Indian Hill in Henrico County.
 This church became St. John’s Church and Indian Hill became known as Church Hill and is now in the City of Richmond.

 It is quite possible that the district gets its name from the fact that there are many brooks coursing the area.
 It is also possible that the district was named for Upham Brook which runs through most of this area.
 The exact derivation of the name is unknown.

 The Buffin family came to this country from France before the American Revolution and settled in the eastern part of Henrico County.
 They owned a large home on what is now Buffin Road.
-During the War Between the States the Union, forces marched up Osborne Turnpike to the location.
+During the Civil War the Union, forces marched up Osborne Turnpike to the location.
 They ordered the family out of the house, moved a cannon into the yard, and blew up the house.
 The family had to live in the slave quarters until they could rebuild their home.